storybookjs/ember/docs/contribute/code.md

 When asked if you want to start the build in `watch` mode, answer **yes** to develop in interactive mode.
 Afterward, choose which packages you want to build.
 For example, if you're going to work on a feature for `@storybook/addon-docs`, you might want to select `@storybook/addon-docs` and `@storybook/components`.

 <div class="aside">

-💡 Build's <code>watch</code> mode is great for interactive development.
+💡 Build's `watch` mode is great for interactive development.
 However, for performance reasons it only transpiles your code and doesn't execute the TypeScript compiler.
-If something isn't working as expected, try running <code>build</code> <b>WITHOUT</b> watch mode: it will re-generate TypeScript types and also perform type checking for you.
+If something isn't working as expected, try running `build` <b>WITHOUT</b> watch mode: it will re-generate TypeScript types and also perform type checking for you.

 </div>

 ![Storybook package selector](./storybook-build-packages-selection-optimized.png)